Exotic Birds

-The Exotic Birds was an American Synthpop music group formed in Cleveland, Ohio, United States, in 1982 by three Cleveland Institute of Music percussion students (Andy Kubiszewski, Tom Freer and Timothy Adams Jr.) They wrote their own music, and were described as synthpop and dance.
-They achieved mainly local success, but appeared as an opening band for Culture Club, Eurythmics, and Information Society.
+The Exotic Birds was an American Synthpop music group formed in Cleveland, Ohio, United States, in 1982 by three Cleveland Institute of Music percussion students (Andy Kubiszewski, Tom Freer and Timothy Adams Jr.).
+The three wrote their own music and have been described as synthpop and dance.
+They achieved local success, appearing as an opening band for Culture Club, Eurythmics, and Information Society.

 History

-The band's first single, "Dance the Night Away," was backed with an earlier recording, "Who Knows Why," by Kubiszewski and Nick Capetanakis (who performed with Kubiszewski in a prior group.)
+The band's first single, "Dance the Night Away", was backed with an earlier recording, "Who Knows Why", by Kubiszewski and Nick Capetanakis (who performed with Kubiszewski in a prior group).
 The order of the songs was accidentally flipped on the record, so the older song appeared as the A side.
 "Who Knows Why" received moderate local radio play and became a surprise hit in Japan.
-The band eventually grew to five members.
-Adams left to do orchestral work, but Mark Best and Frank Vale signed on.
-Then by 1985, Trent Reznor joined the band on keyboards, programming and backing vocals.
-Shortly after that, Freer departed the band for the Norrköping Symphony Orchestra and was replaced by Reznor's roommate, Chris Vrenna who would also later join Reznor's touring band for Nine Inch Nails.
-Exotic Birds remained Kubiszewski's project as neither Reznor nor Vrenna wrote any of the songs.
-By 1988, the band had broken up.

-Reformation
+Frank Vale joined the band as an additional keyboardist in September 1984.
+When Adams decided to leave to work with orchestras, the Exotic Birds broke up for the first time, playing a farewell show at the Phantasy Nite Club on February 16, 1985.
+In early 1986, Exotic Birds reformed as a five-piece band, with Kubiszewski, Freer, and Vale being joined by Mark Best on bass and Trent Reznor on keyboards, programming, and backing vocals.
+In November 1986, Freer and Best moved on, with Vale having departed slightly earlier.
+In December 1986, Reznor invited Chris Vrenna to play drums for the band, filling out the now-trio.
+However, by July 1987, the band had broken up again.

-Kubiszewski reformed with a new line-up including Doug Beck and Richard Carpenter, and released the group's first CD Equilibrium.
-In 1990, Doug Beck left, and Nick Rushe joined on keyboards.
-The band signed to Alpha International Records out of Philadelphia, PA for what was to be their next album.
+Kubiszewski reformed Exotic Birds in early 1988 with a new line-up including Doug Beck on keyboards and Richard Carpenter on drums, and they released the group's first CD Equilibrium in November 1989.
+In 1990, Beck left, and Nick Rushe (formerly of Nine Inch Nails) joined on keyboards.
+The band signed to Alpha International Records out of Philadelphia, PA, for what was to be their next album.
 Instead, Alpha repackaged Equilibrium, cutting several tracks, and adding the new song "Imagination" to lead off the disc.
 Alpha was bought out just days after "Imagination" was released as a single.
-After Rushe departed, Rodney Shields (keyboards) and Marty Step (guitar) joined, rounding out would be the final Exotic Birds' line-up.

-In 1993, Kubiszewski left to play drums with The The and later for Crowded House, Prick and Stabbing Westward, but returned for one final gig on Saturday, January 22, 1994.
+After Rushe departed, Rodney Shields (keyboards) and Marty Step (guitar) joined, rounding out the final Exotic Birds' line-up.
+In 1993, Kubiszewski left to play drums with The The, but returned for one final gig on January 22, 1994.

 Reznor, Vale and non-Exotic Birds member Mark Addison were the fictional band "The Problems" in Paul Schrader's 1987 Cleveland set movie Light of Day featuring Michael J. Fox and Joan Jett.

 One-time Exotic Birds manager John Malm was Reznor's long-time manager and co-founder of Nothing Records.

 To this day, Freer, now with the Cleveland Orchestra, and Adams, formerly with the Pittsburgh Symphony Orchestra, remain close friends and often teach together.